How will IEP benefit me?

 IEP classes are designed to teach the academic English needed for success in university classes and to help international students transition into their university coursework.
 Because the American teaching style is very different from many countries, IEP teachers feel it is important to help students understand the differences of how the American classroom works.
 IEP classes have assignments, homework, and projects like regular classes, but teachers in IEP have time and are willing to help students improve their language and study skills.
 In regular university classes, the professors may not understand the transition the international students face, and they may not always have as much time to spend with individual students.
 In this way, IEP gives students the opportunity to improve their classroom skills before entering the American university for the first time.

 What different countries are represented in IEP?

-IEP enrolls students from different countries, including China, Saudi Arabia, Niger, Kazakhstan, S.Korea, Mexico, Columbia, Taiwan, and Japan.
+IEP enrolls students from many different countries, including China, Saudi Arabia, Niger, Burkina Faso, Cote d'Ivoire, Bolivia, Kazakhstan, S.Korea, Columbia, Panama, Taiwan, Thailand and Japan.

 Do I have to take the TOEFL before applying to UCA?

 No, you do not have to take the TOEFL before applying to UCA, but you cannot be directly admitted to the undergraduate or graduate school until you have qualifying TOEFL scores or until you complete the Intensive English Program.
 If admitted to UCA without a TOEFL score, you will take the IEP placement test and automatically start classes in IEP for the semester you are admitted.